tonyvicta/CyberSyn-Financial---Economic-Essentials-App/README.md

-# CyberSyn Financial Economic Essentials App
+# Finance and Economics Dashboard

 A Streamlit application that loads and visualizes daily stock performance and foreign exchange (FX) rate data loaded from the Snowflake Marketplace using Snowpark for Python.